Last updated on May 2nd, 2018

 Flying At 10,000 Feet Vs. Being In The Weeds

-Have you ever had a client who you think has “no attention for detail?”
+Have you ever had a client who you think has “no attention to detail?”

 Do their eyes glaze over as soon as you start talking about the particulars of your proposed web design, investment in UX, SEO, Analytics, PR?
 Sound familiar to the web designers, SEO folks, content marketers, UX practitioners?

 And our clients, as business owners, are often operating at 10,000 feet.
-Some may feel inadequate about their own domain expertise when it comes to technology details.
-And some “get it”, but don’t want, or need, to be involved with understanding the implementation.
+Some may feel inadequate about their own domain expertise when it comes to technical details.
+And some “get it”, but don’t want, or need, to be involved in understanding the implementation.

 The “Just Do Me Up One Of These” Syndrome

 I spent last year developing a cloud-based SaaS product for “content discovery and curation”, basically a “mobile first” start-up called PolyContent with an iOS and Android app as the minimal viable product (MVP).

 We were in Australia talking to a client about it, trying to impress him with our app’s social features and by illustrating the many (detailed) ways it could help their organization…

 Now there came a moment where the client’s eyes lit up, he “got it” right away.
 And, as soon as he understood our concept at a 10,000-foot level, he waved a hand dismissively and said: